8spacetabs/dnbot/README.md

-The Ruby interpreter and the dicordrb gem are required to host crevolute:
+The Ruby interpreter and the dicordrb gem are required to host dnbot:

 # Installation